prysmakou/prysmakou.github.io/about.markdown

 ---

 A dynamic, quality-focused leader, systems and clouds security engineer and principal architect with years of consulting and hands-on experience.
-Serving as a TechOps engineer for PMI, focusing on cloud technologies.
+Serving as a Lead Platform engineer for EPAM, focusing on cloud/container technologies.

 HA deployment, monitoring and logs aggregation.
 Deployment of services on top of AWS.